WilliamLynch/wine-recommender/README.md

 * Style the site
 * Fix bugs in clustering algo
 * Write code to allow people to add and review wines on their own vs creating a database
+* Look into changing algo from collaborative filtering to content for now, until wine database is built

 Find folder with manage.py in it